Postman67/postmans-figura-helpers/README.md

 - Words can be surrounded by asterisks `*like this*` to force yellow color (e.g. `*bottle*` will be yellow even though it isn't in the list)

 ##### Gradient list
+- Gradiient entries MUST all be LOWERCASE to work properly
 - When a word is matched, it will apply the specified gradient to the entire word.
 - The color overrun on single words does **NOT** apply to gradients, it must be an exact match for the gradient to apply.
 - If a word in the gradient list is also in the single words list, the gradient will take precedence.